Charlie Kornberg's Musculoskeletal Physiotherapy

 Unfortunately, though, due to all the other commitments that I have, my newsletter will still be unavailable for the moment.
 This may change, so keep an eye out via my newsletter page.

 The clinic continues to grow.
-Since merging my Prahran practice with the Brighton Spinal Group 9 years ago, with good management and great direction from all the Partners, the Clinic has seen steady growth.
+Since merging my Prahran practice with the Brighton Spinal Group 10 years ago, with good management and great direction from all my Partners, the Clinic has seen steady growth.
 The Brighton Spinal Group encompasses practitioners from many disciplines, with special emphasis on the treatment of spinal conditions.
 For more information and a link to my web page, click here.
 For the Brighton Spinal Group web page, click here.

 I hate the idea of showing pictures of myself, anytime, but here are two photos that continue to crop up to haunt me.